 - Learn about the integration of mental health issues, psychiatry and mental health law in multidisciplinary teams from a social perspective.

-- Study at a university ranked in the top 10 for Medicine and Psychology (QS World University Rankings 2020).
+- Study at a university ranked 7th in the UK for Psychology (QS World University Rankings 2022).

 - The PGCert is approved by the Health and Care Professions Council.

 For entry in the academic year beginning September 2023, the tuition fees are as follows:

 UK students (per annum): £4,000 (4 units at £1,000 each)

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.